GazzaJ/CI-MS4-RefereE-pay/README.md

 I refer to the five planes of UX to provide a framework for discussing the finer points of this app's design and development.

 #### **Strategy**
 The purpose of RefereE-Pay web app is to provide grassroots football coaches and managers with an electronic means of communicating with and paying match officials fees.
-The aim is to try and provide a visual dashboard of each fixture, containing all of the information needed by either the home or away coach. or the ref, in a single location.
+The aim is to try and provide a visual dashboard of each fixture, containing all of the relevant information needed by either the home or away coach. or the ref, in a single location.
- - As the site owner and grassroots team coach I get to create a potential solution for a
+ - As the site owner and grassroots team coach I get to create a potential solution for the grassroots game
- - Users get access to all of the fixtures in the data base; are able to filter, and access individual fixtures which they can subsequently pay the match fees for.
+ - Users get access to all of the fixtures in the data base; are able to filter and search to narrow down to a specific team,
+ - On selecting one of their fixtures the home team coach can add the match to the kit bag and subsequently pay the match fees.
+ - The home team coach can also communicate with the referee through the app so that the coms are associated with the match
+ - Referees are able to update their travel expenses, if they have any.
+ - The Referee can also communicate with the home team coach with respect to a particular match/fixture.
+ - Admin Users can add and edit Clubs, Teams and Matches, as well as act as a proxy for the user and perform the tasks of either coach or ref.

+>> **The ultimate intention is to provide a more hollistic and cashless solution to matchday payments and communication.**

 #### **Scope**
+This app is intended to address **two** key needs not currently solved by existing commercial apps, namely:
+- **Paying Match Officials match fees electronically.**
+- **In app communication with the ref; with messages linked and viewed by individual match.**

+The scope could easily extend to try and include sophisticated league and match creation algorithms, or seek to track and display results.
+This app is a MVP; a concept of what could be provided to address the above needs in the time available to complete the project.
+The additional features could certainly be developed and added in the future, which could eventually produce a single hollistic app for all league, match, payment and communication needs.

-The key features required for this app to function as designed are centred around CRUD interactions with a MongoDB Atlas cloud database management system.:
+I have grouped the key features required for this app to function as intended into their associated CRUD category for thoroughess:
- - **Create** fixtures for a group of teams in an age group.
+ - **Create** Competitions, Clubs, Teams and Matches by specific age group.
- - **Read**, or view all of the fixtures stored in the database.
+ - **Read**, or view all of the Clubs, Teams or Matches stored in the database.
+    - Display all relevant match detail in one convenient dashboard
-    - Filter those fixtures by age group, or Team name
+    - Filter those matches by age group, or Team name
-    - Search functionality enables the user to search the database for a particular team and display their games
+    - Search for a team and display that teams games
- - **Update** Enable Admin users to edit Clubs, Teams and Fixtures as required, and also allow the Match Officials to input any travelk expenses they have into the fixture information
+ - **Update** Enable Admin users to edit Clubs, Teams and Matches as required, and also allow the Match Officials to input any travel expenses they have into the fixture information.
+ Enable Coaches and Referees to communicate with each other through a simple in app message app.
  - **Delete** function for Site Admins, who can remove Clubs, Teams and fixtures as required

-In order to prevent unwanted editing or deletions of records, I have used the @login_required decorator in functions and also built in logic which requires the user to be a superuser in oprder perform deletions.
-Thus, to access the full functionality users are required to Sign-up to the App as a superuser.
+The final but most critical part of this app is the requirement for site security, which serves three purpooses:
+1. Mimic existing commercial app security
+It may come as a surprise but existing app provided by Regional FA's have tight security limiting access to registered club and match officials
+2. Provide security for the e-commerce platform so users feel their transactions are secure (User Story #)
+3. Prevent unwanted and unauthorised editing or deletions of records,

 ##### Functional Requirements
 App functionality is provided through a typical intuitive, mobile responsive navbar.
 The navbar menu options increases once a user registers or logs into the website, increasing what they can view and achieve.